Manual Handling Compensation Claims

 If you have sustained an injury at work that was caused by somebody else’s negligence while lifting or pulling heavy goods, our experienced solicitors can help you claim compensation.
-If you did not receive appropriate training, if health and safety regulations weren't properly enforced, if risk assessments weren't carried out or if your employer was negligent in any other way that caused you to be injured, you are entitled to claim compensation for your injury.
+If your employer failed to provide appropriate training, assess risks, or do anything else legally required of them, and you were injured as a result, you are entiteld to claim compensation.

 Our award-winning team of solicitors will build a strong case on your behalf, helping you to secure the maximum compensation amount following a manual handling accident.
 This can help you to focus on your recovery, without having to worry about loss of income while you are injured, or to think about returning to work before you are ready.